 This is actually one of those meals that my whole family will eat and actually enjoys.
 My kids are all really great eaters, but they each have one or two things that they can be picky about.

-- 2 pounds lean ground beef ( I used 97% lean, but you can also use ground turkey or chicken)
+- 2 pounds lean ground beef ground chicken or ground turkey

 - 3 cups water

-- 1 tablespoon soy sauce (make sure to use wheat-free)
+- 1 tablespoon soy sauce or liquid aminos

 - ½ teaspoon dry mustard